Understanding Hypnotherapy; Facts, Myths, and How It Works

 • There’s no one-size-fits-all answer.

 The process depends on the depth of what you’re working through, how long it’s been present, and your readiness for change.
+Many clients have gone years in talk therapy without feeling better.
+For a client who is committed and actively engages in the work and process, hypnosis can change feelings and create lasting change in a matter of weeks, not years.

-Through my Root & Rise™ Method, the work is tailored to your pace and needs.
-Many clients notice subtle shifts early, with deeper changes unfolding over time through consistency and integration.
+Through my Root & Rise Method, the work is tailored to your unique needs.
+Many clients notice subtle shifts early, with deeper changes unfolding incrementally through consistency and integration.

-Sessions are intentionally spacious, allowing room for reflection, regulation, and subconscious re-patterning.
+My sessions are intentionally spacious, allowing room for reflection, regulation, and subconscious re-patterning.

-Lasting change isn’t a quick fix — it’s the creation of new mind–body pathways that continue supporting you long after our work together ends.
+Lasting change isn’t a quick fix, it’s the creation of new mind–body pathways that continue supporting you long after our work together ends.

 • Yes, for many people, it can.

 Hypnotherapy works by easing these automatic responses at their source.
 Over time, this can reduce intensity, frequency, and emotional grip, allowing steadier focus and self-trust to return.
+No prescriptions, naturally, painlessly, in weeks, not years.

-• Hypnotherapy isn’t magic or mind control.
+• Hypnotherapy isn’t magic or mind control, and therefore it can’t “fix” you..

 It doesn’t diagnose or treat medical or psychiatric conditions, and it doesn’t replace medical or mental health care.
+It can be an adjunct to medical or mental health care.

 You remain an active participant in your own change.
 Hypnotherapy supports the process, it doesn’t do the work for you.